dannylekim/listOfPersonalProjects/README.md

 - music map: draw using certain brushes that have certain sounds and depending on how you draw will give a song.
 You could have ML decide the mood, and decide on a chord progression, and be able to export the score
 - Based on a music preference/db training set, speculates a progression/melody that you start
+- ledaSH, a shell script that's interactive on the web.
+Augmented with ability to open web pages, make requests in an easy fashion and it's own scripting language!

 Technologies that I eventually want to be able to use: